betipp/Ghost-Cafe/README.md

 # Ghost Cafe ☕👻

 A VR game where you play as a server in a small cafe.
-You costumer is a very hungry ghost, serve him food and sweets.
+Your customer is a very hungry ghost, serve him food and sweets.
 The game is made with Unity and Blender.

 ---